sikol/sk-config/README.md

 here -------^
 ```
 * Simple API abstracts away the details of Spirit for most parsers.
-* ... but provides full to the underlying Spirit parser if desired.
+* ... but provides full access to the underlying Spirit parser if desired.
 * Dynamically-generated parser can be extended to support any data type,
   including user-defined types, or even embed complete Spirit sub-parsers.